Title IX Sexual Misconduct Policy

 • The right to a written Responsibility Determination in resolution of the Grievance Process;

-• The right to appeal the Responsibility Determination; and
+• The right to appeal the Responsibility Determination, as applicable; and

-• The right to forego the Grievance Process and participate in an informal resolution process.
+• The right to forego the Grievance Process and voluntarily participate in an informal resolution process.

-Initial Steps to Take if You Experience Sexual Harassment
+Initial Steps to Take if You Experience Sex-Based Harassment

-Sexual assault, harassment, and other forms of sexual harassment can have profound impacts on personal, professional, and academic life.
-If you have experienced sexual harassment of any kind, the University urges you to take action to seek the help and support that you need.
+Sexual assault, harassment, and other forms of sex-based harassment can have profound impacts on personal, professional, and academic life.
+If you have experienced sex-based harassment of any kind, the University urges you to take action to seek the help and support that you need.

 3. Collect and preserve evidence.
 Prompt collection of physical forensic evidence is particularly important, because DNA evidence is an integral part of an investigation.
 You should make every effort to save anything that might contain DNA.
-You should avoid washing your hands, brushing your teeth, showering, using the restroom, changing your clothes, combing your hair, or cleaning the scene of the incident.
+You should avoid washing your hands, drinking liquids, brushing your teeth, douching, showering, using the restroom, changing your clothes, combing your hair, or cleaning the scene of the incident.
 A Sexual Assault Nurse Examiner (SANE) is available through Christ Hospital and CarePoint Health.
 See additional resources.
 Saving voicemails, e-mails, and text messages also can be very powerful in building a strong case.
 Even if you do not initially plan to pursue a disciplinary or criminal complaint, it is good to keep those options open by retaining evidence.
+It is also important to take steps to preserve evidence in cases of stalking, to the extent such evidence exists.
+In cases of stalking, evidence is more likely to be in the form of letters, emails, text messages, etc., rather than evidence of physical contact and violence.

 5. Get support.
-You should not have to cope with this experience alone.
-There are many places to turn, but the University’s Center for Personal Development and Campus Ministry offer particular expertise.
-The Center for Personal Development is located on the 2nd Floor of Saint Peter Hall and can be reached at (201) 761-6420.
+You should not have to cope with this alone.
+There are many places to turn, but the University’s Counseling & Psychological Services and Campus Ministry offer particular expertise.
+Counseling & Psychological Services is located on the 2nd Floor of Saint Peter Hall and can be reached at (201) 761-6420.
 Campus Ministry is located on the 1st Floor of the Mac Mahon Student Center and can be reached at (201) 761-7390.

 Privacy Policy

-Privacy is oftentimes a primary concern to someone who has experienced sexual harassment.
-The University is committed to respecting privacy interests while investigating and addressing allegations of sexual harassment.
+Privacy is oftentimes a primary concern to someone who has experienced sex-based harassment.
+The University is committed to respecting privacy interests while investigating and addressing allegations of sex-based harassment.

 The University will use its best efforts not to disseminate information about a report beyond the individuals involved in handling the University’s response.
 All proceedings, documents, and meetings related to the University’s investigation and complaint process are considered private.